 For the side of the consumer, PayPal is convenient and safe.
 Although online selling is already a robust industry, many merchants still lose potential customers over the fear of scrupulous online transactions; meaning, they’re afraid that inputting credit card information online or using credit to pay for items will lead to identity theft.

 With PayPal, this isn’t a problem, as it’s essential a debit account that is connected to a credit card only in the sense that one uses it to load money into the account.
+The use of video ident is one of the ways of preventing fraud as well as it only allows processes to move forward after one has confirmed their identity.

 The limitation of PayPal, however, is obvious: people will need a credit card to have a PayPal account, so they already the capacity to buy online in the first place.